 Northern Ireland Assembly elections

 Elections to the Northern Ireland Assembly take place every four years.
 The next elections are in 2016.
 Each of the 18 Northern Ireland constituencies elects six Members of the Legislative Assembly (MLAs) so there are a total of 108 MLAs.

 Local Government elections

 Elections to the district councils take place every four years.
-The next elections are in 2014.
+The last elections for local government were held on 22 May 2014.
 The number of councillors varies from council to council depending largely on the size of the council area.

 Proportional Representation (Single Transferable Vote)

 Proportional Representation (PR) is an electoral system designed to make sure that the candidates elected represent accurately the opinions of the voters, ie that the strength of each party in the elected forum is in proportion to its support among the people.

 The system used in Northern Ireland is called the Single Transferable Vote (STV).
 Every voter has only one vote, but they can ask for it to be transferred from one candidate to another to make sure it is not wasted.
 This is done by numbering the candidates in order of preference 1,2,3,4,5 and so on instead of just putting an "X" against one of them.

 The STV system of PR is used at all elections in Northern Ireland except elections to the Westminster Parliament.
 At elections to that Parliament the traditional first-past-the-post system is used.
 You simply put an "X" against the candidate you support.

 How does Proportional Representation work?